MrLightgun/MiSTerSindenDriver/README.md

 Skip others
 I don't think this order is essential so you can assign however helps you in the menus

-3) Before a core has been run, hit F10 for calibration Point around at your computer screen with white displayed or a window, because there is no border on screen, try to click trigger and just assign some values so the system sees the lightgun and OK.
-I'm still not sure if this is required, ideally you want to select the max range on each option.

-4) Add NES duck hunt to MiSTer and load it in the NES_Sinden core.
+3) Add NES duck hunt to MiSTer and load it in the NES_Sinden core.

-5) Load MiSTer menu, under System, find Define NES buttons, assign these to the lightgun dpad: right, left,down,up
+4) Load MiSTer menu, under System, find Define NES buttons, assign these to the lightgun dpad: right, left,down,up
 A to front left
 B to back left